vupiggy/pandoctools/README.md

 include $(DOCTOOLS)/make/Makefile.in
 ```

-Markdown files in `examples` directory shows how to insert code snippet, figures, and `amsthm` style theorems in the document.
+Markdown file `geometry.md` in `examples` directory show
+how to insert code snippet, figures, and `amsthm` style theorems in the document.

 ## Make